powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 <br />

 <img src="./images/Compute_Sensitivity.svg" style="vertical-align: bottom"/>
 The sensitivity computation module is dedicated to compute linearized impact of network small variations on some elements state variables.
 The sensivity computation is fully described [here](../sensitivity/index.md).
 In this user story, we use this module to compute all coefficients of the cost function.
-The model behind is Hades2, which is a non open source software, but available in a freeware mode for experimental purposes.
+Since there is no fully functional open source sensitivity computation module integrated to powsybl for the time being, we use Hades2 for the purpose of the tutorial, which is a non open source software, but available in a freeware mode for experimental purposes.
 For more details, please visit this [page](https://rte-france.github.io/hades2/features/loadflow.html) to learn about Hades2.

 <br />